beauxdelcambre/miniCapstone/README.md

   </a>
 </p>

-> Lagniappe n Geaux is a simple app that allows the user to create, delete, and give their favorite restaruants a rating.
+> Lagniappe n Geaux is a simple app that allows the user to create, delete, and give their favorite restaurants a rating.
 Uses Live Server in VSCode, db.json and local storage with clean CSS Styling.

 ![](/images/1.png)
 ![](/images/2.png)